tuobangli/author_ber9/README.md

-send you the termination certificate
+you signed an agreement about not showing the termination certificate?